If you’ve been injured in a Michigan accident, you may be

 can recover from other at-fault parties may be reduced or even

 eliminated in Michigan.

 Here’s an example.
 Suppose you’re driving a few miles per hour above the posted speed limit, when another driver runs a red light and hits your car.
-You suffer severe injuries, and during the insurance investigation or the court case, you’re assigned 10 percent of the fault and the other driver is assigned 90 percent of the fault.
+You suffer severe injuries, and your case goes to trial, after which the jury finds that you’re 10 percent at fault, while the other driver is assigned 90 percent of the fault.
 If the total damages in your case equal $100,000, Michigan’s modified comparative fault rule will kick in to award you $90,000 -- equal to the $100,000 total minus $10,000 that represents your 10 percent of the fault.